dgraph-io/dgraph/wiki/content/graphql/schema/types.md

 ```

 {{% notice "tip" %}}
-Dgraph doesn't need that repetition in the input schema and will generate the correct GraphQL for you.
+GraphQL will generate the correct Dgraph schema where fields occur only once.
 {{% /notice %}}

 The following example defines the schema for posts with comment threads.
 As mentioned, Dgraph will fill in the `Question` and `Comment` types to make the full GraphQL types.